-Safe Systems released CloudInsight M365 Security Basics, which provides financial institutions visibility into their security settings for Azure Active Directory and O365/M365 tenants.
+Safe Systems CloudInsight M365 Security Basics provides visibility into Microsoft security settings

 Digital security will continue to be a growing concern for modern financial institutions.
 According to a recent KPMG report, 92% of companies have their cloud service credentials for sale on the dark web.
 Safe Systems’ M365 Security Basics protects against common risks and helps improve cloud security posture.